 For my family ‘How to be Organised’ posts, I can’t help but add in a few celebrations, as I have mentioned before I love a theme and a celebration!
+So How to be organised in February is no different!
 It’s the ex-childminder in me.
 It also makes for a more fun outlook on life and takes away from some of the mundane Winter months.
+S

 Valentine’s Day- If you mark this occasion, then don’t forget to organise ahead at the start of the month and either buy or create a card or gift for that special someone in your life.
 I have a few ideas for how we will be celebrating Valentine’s Day.
 If you don’t mark Valentine’s Day then the above self care is even more important, in treating yourself instead.